kedacore/keda-docs/content/docs/2.14/concepts/admission-webhooks.md

 - CPU and/or Memory trigger are used and the scaled workload doesn't have the requests defined. **This rule doesn't apply to all the workload types, only to `Deployment` and `StatefulSet`.**
 - CPU and/or Memory trigger are **the only used triggers** and the ScaledObject defines `minReplicaCount:0`. **This rule doesn't apply to all the workload types, only to `Deployment` and `StatefulSet`.**
 - In the case of multiple triggers where a `name` is **specified**, the name must be **unique** (it is not allowed to have multiple triggers with the same name)
+- The fallback feature is configured with a metrics type other than AverageValue.
+Fallback feature only supports AverageValue metrics type and doesn't support CPU and Memory metrics.

 KEDA will block all incoming changes to `TriggerAuthentication`/`ClusterTriggerAuthentication` that don't match these rules: